- Medicare Advantage prescription drug (MAPD) plans are a type of Medicare Advantage plan that includes prescription drug coverage.

 You can find MAPD plans available in a few different plan types.
 The type of plan you select can affect your costs and the doctors you’re able to see.
 Not all plans are available in all areas, but common MAPD plan types include:

 - Health Maintenance Organization (HMO) plans.
 Most MAPD plans are HMOs.
 When you have an HMO, you’ll be restricted to a healthcare provider network, and you’ll normally need a referral from your doctor to see a specialist.

 - Preferred Provider Organization (PPO) plans.
 PPOs are another common type of MAPD plan.
 You’ll usually have a less restrictive network with a PPO, but your premium costs might be higher than with an HMO.

-- Private Fee for Service (PFFS) plans.
-PFFS are a type of Medicare Advantage plan that allow you the ability to not have a set primary care physician or a set healthcare network.
+- Private Fee-for-Service (PFFS) plans.
+PFFS plans are a type of Medicare Advantage plan that allow you the ability to not have a set primary care physician or a set healthcare network.

 Medicare recipients are eligible to purchase Medicare Advantage plans, including MAPD plans, as long as they:

 - are a U.S. citizen or U.S. national